pavlo-myskov/word-wheel/README.md

 ### Wheel
 At the beginning of the game cycle, the animation of the wheel spinning and the random change of letters that are not associated with the word is started
-If the data is successfully extracted, the color of the wheel changes to yellow and a question mark is displayed inside.
+If the data is successfully extracted, the color of the wheel changes to yellow, and a question mark is displayed inside.
-If the user entered the wrong answer or opened the whole word manually, the color changes to red and X mark is displayed inside.
+If the user entered the wrong answer or opened the whole word manually, the color changes to red, and an X mark is displayed inside.
-If the user gave the correct answer, the color changes to turquoise and the checkmark is displayed inside.
+If the user gave the correct answer, the color changes to turquoise, and the checkmark is displayed inside.

 |||
 |-|-|